soure123/ShoppingList/Readme.md

 ### ShoppingList

 Is what the name says.
 A simple shopping list.
+The Frontend is an AngularJS-App and the Backend is a Spring Boot Application.

 ### Requirements